-We have audited the accompanying consolidated balance sheet of ICC Holdings, Inc. and Subsidiaries (the Company) as of December 31, 2019, and the related consolidated statements of earnings, comprehensive earnings, stockholders' equity, and cash flows, for the year then ended and the related notes and the financial statement schedules listed in Item 15 of the Company's Form 10-K (collectively referred to as the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019, and the results of its operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of ICC Holdings, Inc. and Subsidiaries (the Company) as of December 31, 2021 and 2020, and the related consolidated statements of earnings, comprehensive earnings, stockholders' equity, and cash flows for the years then ended, and the related notes and financial statement schedules listed in Item 15 of the Company's Form 10-K (collectively referred to as the "financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020, and the results of its operations and its cash flows for each of the years then ended, in conformity with accounting principles generally accepted in the United States of America.